leiyouxy/3DStemModel/README.md

 A software for 3D stem model construction and measurment

 Tree stem is traditionally assumed as a regular geometry, which is inconsistent with the real geometry of the stem. for this issue, we present a novel 3D stem model with geometry consistency and its corresponding stem parameters retrieval methods using terrestrial laser scanning data.
-At present, we have submitted the paper to the journal (Under Review) and released the current version of the developed software.
+At present, we releas the current version of the developed software, and submit the paper to the journal.

 ## Download